wsaada19/CommunityQuests/README.md

 -   `%communityquests_name_questId%`: the quest display name
 -   `%communityquests_description_questId%`: the quest description
 -   `%communityquests_you_questId%`: the amount you've contributed to the quest
+-   `%communityquests_objective_goal_objId_questId%`: the goal for a specific objective (id is based on the order of the objectives in the yml file starting with 0)
+-   `%communityquests_objective_completed_objId_questId%`: the amount completed for a specific objective
+-   `%communityquests_objective_description_objId_questId%`: the description for the specified objective